0

 The charming village of Les Gets has streets lined with chalets and restaurants, and a little road-train that ferries skiers around the resort.
 The resort is part of the huge 650km Portes du Soleil ski area, so confident skiers can spend all day munching the mileage.

 The local slopes suit beginners very well, with a network of tree-lined blue runs dotted with mountain restaurants.
-This winter the resort is introducing fat biking, with a new permanent circuit built between the top of the Mont Chery bubble-lift and the mountain village of Mont Caly.
+This winter the resort is introducing an enchanted night walk, Alta Lumina, on a one-kilometre immersive adventure through the forest.

 Les Arcs